 The last major impact on the standard is that we would need to greatly expand on what state can be written by a guarded section, and what kinds of state can be legally read from after a signal has been recovered from.
-In the current standard, the only legal kinds of state read are writes to variables of type volatile std::sig\atomic\t, which is very limiting.
-You may have noticed the use of a function mem\flush\stores() in the guarded section above.
+In the current standard, the only legal kinds of state read are writes to variables of type volatile std::sig_atomic_t, which is very limiting.
+You may have noticed the use of a function mem_flush_stores() in the guarded section above.
 This function comes from WG14 N2436 Memory region stores flush and reloads force, which proposes these functions:

 '''

 enum memory_flush

 1

 2

 {

 memory_flush_none,

 //!< No main memory flushing.

 3

 4

 memory_flush_retain, //!< Flush modified cache line in CPU out to main

 5

+6

 //!!< memory, but retain as unmodified in cache.

-6

 7

+memory_flush_evict

 //!< Flush modified cache line in CPU out to main

 8

-memory_flush_evict

 //!< memory, and evict completely from all caches.

 9

 };

 10

 11

 /! \brief Ensures that reload elimination does not happen for a region of

 12

 memory, optionally synchronising the region with main memory.

 13

 14

 \return The kind of memory flush actually used.

 15

 \param data The beginning of the byte array to ensure loads from.

 16

 \param bytes The number of bytes to ensure loads from.

 17

 \param kind Whether to ensure loads from the region are from main memory.

 18

 \param order The atomic reordering constraints to apply to this operation.

 19

 20

 \note 'memory_flush_retain' has no effect for reloads from main memory,

 21

 it is the same as doing nothing.
 Only 'memory_flush_evict' evicts all the

 22

-'''

-'''

 cache lines for the region of memory, thus ensuring that subsequent loads

 23

-24

 are from main memory.
 Note that if the cache line being reloaded is modified,

+24

 it will be flushed to main memory before being reloaded, thus destroying

 25

 any modified data there.
 You should therefore ensure that concurrent

 26

 actors never modify main memory with modified cache lines in your CPU.

 27

+28

 /

-28

 memory_flush mem_force_reload_explicit(volatile char data,

 29

+size_t bytes,

 30

-size_t bvtes.
+'''

+'''

+memory_flush kind,

 31

-memory_flush kind,

 32

 memory_order order);

 33

 /! \brief The same as 'mem_force_reload_explicit()', but with

 34

 'kind' set to 'memory_flush_none', and 'order' set to 'memory_order_acquire'.

 35

 This does not reload loads from main memory, and prevents reads and writes

 36

 to this region subsequent to this operation being reordered to before this

 37

+operation.

 38

-operation.

 39

 /

+40

 memory_flush mem_force_reload(volatile char data,

-40
+41

 size_t bytes);

-41

 42

 /! \brief Ensures that dead store elimination does not happen for a region of

 43

 memory, optionally synchronising the region with main memory.

 44

 45

 46

 \return The kind of memory flush actually used.

+\param data The beginning of the byte array to ensure stores to.

 47

-\param data The beginning of the byte array to ensure stores to.

 \param bytes The number of bytes to ensure stores to.

 48

 \param kind Whether to wait until all stores to the region reach main memory.

 49

 \param order The atomic reordering constraints to apply to this operation.

 50

 51

 \warning On older Intel CPUs, due to lack of hardware support, we always execute

 52

 'memory_flush_evict' even if asked for 'memory_flush_retain'.
 This can produce

 53

+54

 some very poor performance.
 Check the value returned to see what kind of flush

-54
+55

 was actually performed.

-55

 56

 /

 memory_flush mem_flush_stores_explicit(volatile const char data,

+57

 size_t bytes,

 58

+memory_flush kind,

 59

-memory_flush kind,

 memory_order order);

 60

 61

 /! \brief The same as 'mem_flush_stores_explicit()', but with

 62

 'kind' set to 'memory_flush_none', and 'order' set to 'memory_order_release'.

 63

 This does not flush stores to main memory, and prevents reads and writes to

 64

 this region preceding this operation being reordered to after this operation.

 65

+66

 /

-66
+67

 memory_flush mem_flush_stores(volatile const char data,

-67

 size_t bytes);

 68

 '''